musicmage4114/esi/docs/MailApi.md

 character_id = 56 # Integer | The sender's character ID

-mail = SwaggerClient::PostCharactersCharacterIdMailMail.new # PostCharactersCharacterIdMailMail | The mail to send
+mail = SwaggerClient::SentEvemail.new # SentEvemail | The mail to send

 opts = {
   datasource: "tranquility", # String | The server name you would like data from